<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Cause

-When provisioning a user to Active Directory, some attributes may be missing, or a Group may be excluded from the provisioning scope.
+When Okta provisions a user to Active Directory, the profile may lack attributes, or the configuration may exclude a group from the provisioning scope.

 Solution

-After checking that the account exists, ensure it is in the correct OU where Okta expects to find it.
-To check which OU Okta thinks it is in, go to the group being used to provision the user to AD, select the Directories tab, and scroll down to see which OU is selected.
+After confirming that the account exists, ensure it resides in the correct OU where Okta expects to find it.
+Verify the OU location in Okta by navigating to the group used to provision the user to AD and verifying the selected OU for the provisioning group.

 Import Settings